AlexandrosPanag/My_Arduino_Projects/LCD_16_2/README.md

 ---

 A basic program that is made for testing the code / debugging to ensure your cable connection is wired properly.

+LCD 16 X 2 - DICE ROLLING GAME WITH BUTTON
+---

+A basic program that rolls a random dice (also available a 2 dice version) when a button is pressed.